Is Electroconvulsive Therapy (ECT), Or Shock Therapy, Safe And Beneficial?

 Want to learn more about electroconvulsive therapy?

-Is ECT the complete solution for my mental health issues?
+Is ECT the complete solution for my mental health challenges?

 ECT can help certain people quickly and dramatically.
 However, you may still need other treatments as well.
 For example, some people may need infrequent follow-up treatments.
 Others may also take medications for routine maintenance.